aswinichandramohan/Seattle-Airbnb-Data-Analysis/README.md

 ## Introduction
 Airbnb is a vacation rental online marketplace.
 It acts as a broker receiving commissions from host and the guests from each booking.
 Airbnb charges 3% from the hosts and 6% -12% depend on the type of booking from the guests.
 The price differs according to city, area, neighborhood.

-I have done my project in the city called Seattle where I live which in Washington state.
+I have done my project in the city called Seattle which in Washington where I live .

 ## Objectives
 The aim of the project is to determine how the property listing of Airbnb in Seattle depends on.
-1. Determining the average price on each property with respective to number of listing in each neighbourhood, number of reviews, number of beds and property type(Apartment, House, Townhouse, Condominium etc).
+1. Determining the average price on each property with respective to number of listing in each neighborhood, number of reviews, number of beds and property type(Apartment, House, Townhouse, Condominium etc).
-2. Top 5 neighbourhood having maximum price
+2. Top 5 neighborhood having maximum price
-3. Average revenue in each neighbourhoods
+3. Average revenue in each neighborhoods
 4. The Average availability of top 5 neighbourhood per year
 5. Number of listings based on the property type
 6. How is the growth of Airbnb listings in each year